goblimey/ntripcaster/README.md

 it's only possible to connect from a computer that holds a copy of the private key.
 That's less convenient but much more secure.

-If your user name is "user" and your domain is "my.domain.name", connect to your VPS like so:

-    ssh user@my.domain.name

-(Now would be a very good time to make a backup copy of your key pair on a memory stick.)
+(So now would be a very good time to make a backup copy of your key pair on a memory stick.)

-Once you have connected from your git bash window to your VPS, you are running commands in that window on the VPS,
-NOT on your local machine.
-Type ctrl/d or the exit command to end the session and get back to your local machine.

-To reinforce my point about other people logging in, once you are connected, type this command:
+Logging in withb a key pair is not just convenient, it's much more secure.
+Your VPS supplier should have arranged that it's not possible to log in over the network using a password.

+To see why, once you are connected to your VPS, try this:

     tail -100 /var/log/auth.log

+It shows the recent log of attempted logins.
+If you haven't tried this before, the result is quite scary.
-This is what I got when I did this:
+This is what I got:

 ```
 Aug 29 09:31:31 audolatry sshd[24565]: Received disconnect from 122.195.200.148 port 14902:11:  [preauth]